 Our Central Otago District Council is made up of members of the public who are elected to represent you and your community.
-They were elected in October 2016 and will hold office for a three-year term.
+They were elected on 12 October 2019 and will hold office for a three-year term.

-Council has established a number of committees to oversee the range of responsibilities and services it provides on behalf of this community.
-Council and its committees meet every six weeks.
+Council meet every six weeks.
 This is when formal decisions regarding the running of our district are made.

 Our Council has also chosen to have four Community Boards to help represent the communities of Central Otago, they are Vincent Community Board, which covers the Earnscleugh/Manuherikia and Alexandra wards, Cromwell Community Board, Maniototo Community Board and Teviot Valley Community Board.